Images & rich media

 There are 2 types of images on notifications:

 - Icons: smaller images that are generally used for brand recognition. iOS icons are set automatically based on the app's icon.
 Android supports large and small icons which can be updated.
-See Android Notification Icons for details.
+See Notification icons for more details.

-- Big Picture: Large mobile push images that may look small in the "collapsed view" and will display fully in the "expanded view" of the notification; generally when you long-press or swipe to view.
+- Big Picture: Large mobile push images that may look small in the "collapsed view" and will display fully in the "expanded view" of the notification.

 Images can be added to push using the Dashboard or API Image Parameters.